Jebonn/Active-Directory-Lab/README.md

 </p>

 9. The name and location of the Windows 11 VM can be left as is.
 10. The OS requires a password that will be used for encrpytion.
-Create a password and keep it somewhere safe.
+Create or generate a password and keep it somewhere safe.
 11. Use 64 GB for the disk size (Microsoft recommends 64 GB as the minimum).
 12. A minimum of **4 GB of memory and 2 CPU cores** should be chosen.
 Click "Finish" to create the VM.